 With the old Estadio Carlos Tartiere and its 16,500 capacity proving to be too small for life in La Primera, the club, the municipality and the Asturian Government agreed to build a new stadium.
 A site half a mile to the west of the old stadium was identified and a design competition held.
 Architects Carlos Buxadé Ribot, Joan Margarit Consarnau and Emilio Llano were successful with their proposal of a 30,000 seat, covered arena.
 The design took into account the need for a more seating, suitable cover, corporate and match day income, as well as use of the facility during the rest of the week, with the building of office space in the four corner towers.
-Unfortunately, due to the height of the stands and the location being set up to 30 metres lower than much of the surrounding land, it didn’t take into account the fact that it would be practically impossible to maintain a suitable playing surface.
+Unfortunately, due to the height of the stands and the location being set up to 30 metres lower than much of the surrounding land, it didn’t take into account the fact that it would be extremely difficult to maintain a quality playing surface.
 Work started in late 1998 with an initial budget of 6 billion pesetas or 35 million euros.
 Problems were immediately encountered with the poor sub-soil, which meant that the original plans for the foundations had to be revised.
 The land had also been contaminated by the former ceramic tile factories that had previously occupied the site.
 As a result, costs escalated and the final build came in just short of 8 billion pesetas or 47 million euros.

 The problems with the pitch became apparent as early as the first match, when Real Oviedo drew with UD Las Palmas on 17 September 2000 on a surface that tore-up alarmingly.
 Three days later the stadium was officially inaugurated with a friendly match with Partizan Belgrade.
 Whilst home form in the 2000-01 season was at best average, it was Oviedo’s away form that led to their downfall.
 A lamentable 9 goals were scored on the road and a total of 14 defeats incurred.
 The fight for survival went to the last match, in part thanks to a rare away win at the Camp Nou in week 36, but a 4-2 defeat away to Real Mallorca condemned the club to relegation to La Segunda for the first time in 13 seasons.
 Two weeks before the club’s fall, La Selección played a World Cup qualifier against Bosnia Herzegovina at the new stadium on a newly laid pitch and won 4-1.
 Oviedo made a strong start to the 2001-02 season and occupied the promotion spots at the halfway point, but a poor second half to the season saw the club finish seventh.
 With no immediate return, Oviedo slipped into a sharp decline, finishing 21st in La Segunda in the 02-03 season.
 If relegation was not bad enough, the players and staff had gone unpaid for much of the season and with the debts still outstanding on the July 31st deadline, Oviedo was demoted to the Tercera on 3 August 2003.

 The club’s future was thrown into doubt following the relegation, with the municipality refusing to back-up an earlier election promise to help bail the club out.
 They preferred an option that would see Real Oviedo fold and another club, Futbol Club Astur take on the mantle of the city’s senior team.
 FC Astur had also benefited from council funds, albeit substantially less when it moved to the Campo Hermanos Llana, which had been built across the parking lot from the Estadio Carlos Tartiere.
 With the backing of then-mayor Gabino de Lorenzo, FC Astur changed its name to Oviedo Astur Futbol Club, or the intentionally foreshortened Oviedo AFC and adopted the same colours of the elder club.
 The council tried to evict Real Oviedo from the Estadio Carlos Tartiere and launched a campaign to drum up support for the newly-monikered Oviedo AFC.
-The politicisation of the issue backfired and rallied fans to support the ailing club, even though it had been shorn of most of its professional staff and was playing in the regional Tercera.
+The politicisation of the issue backfired and fans rallied to support the ailing club, even though it had been shorn of most of its professional staff and was playing in the regional Tercera.
 Despite starting the season with a six-point penalty, Real Oviedo won the 03-04 Tercera title and attracted an average home attendance of over 10,000.
 A crowd of 16,573 attended the home match against its new nemesis, Oviedo AFC.
 There was to be no fairy-tale ending, however, as Real Oviedo fell to Galician minnows Atletico Arteixo in the final of the playoffs.

-The Tercera title was won again in 2004-05 and this time the playoffs were successfully navigated with wins over FC Coruxo and Real Avila.
+The Tercera title was won again in 2004-05 and this time the playoffs were successfully navigated with wins over Coruxo and Real Avila.
 The following season was the club’s first in Segunda B for over 25 years and a reasonable seventh-place finish was earned.
 The 2006-07 season was a disaster, however, with instability in the boardroom, manager’s office and on the pitch.
 The club recorded its lowest ever win ratio and was relegated back to the Tercera.
 Any momentum gained in the past couple of years appeared to have evaporated.
-Bances Damaso Alvarez was appointed as president in June 2007 and he, in turn, hired former Barcelona player and TV pundit Carrasco as coach.
+Bances Damaso Alvarez was appointed as president in June 2007, and he in turn hired former Barcelona player and TV pundit Carrasco as coach.
 Results were good enough to earn another Tercera title in 07-08 but relations between the coach and the rest of the club were strained.
-This came to a head when Oviedo lost 1-4 to Caravaca in the first leg of the playoffs and Carrasco insulted the travelling support.
+This came to a head when Oviedo lost 1-4 to Caravaca in the first leg of the playoffs, with Carrasco insulting the travelling support.
 He was fired before the second leg and Oviedo nearly turned the tie around before losing 5-6 on aggregate.
 The club dominated the Tercera in 08-09 earning 103 points and scoring 100 goals.
 In the playoffs, Oviedo was matched with Real Mallorca B and after a pair of 1-0 victories for the home sides, the match went to penalties.
 Oviedo triumphed 5-6 on penalties and was back in Segunda B. There followed a few seasons were Oviedo challenged at the top end of Segunda B but lost out in the playoffs to Pontevedra CF in 2009-10 and Eibar in 2012-13.